Gustaf Lundberg: Biography

 Afterwards, Lundberg established himself as one of the leading portrait painters in Paris.
-He painted Louis XV and his Queen Maria Leszczyńska, and the Queen's parents, deposed King Stanisław Leszczyński and his spouse, and gave Stanislaus pastel painting lessons.
-He portrayed many of the Swedes visiting Paris, and befriended Count Carl Gustaf Tessin (1695-1770)— Swedish ambassador, art collector and member of the famous family of architects, who let him stay in his palace.
-In addition to his many portraits of French and Swedish aristocracy, he is known for his paintings of colleagues, French Rococo artists Charles-Joseph Natoire (1700-1777) and François Boucher (1703-1770).
+He painted Louis XV and his Queen Marie Leszczyńska, and the Queen's parents, deposed King Stanisław Leszczyński and his spouse, and gave Stanislaus pastel painting lessons.
+He portrayed many of the Swedes visiting Paris and befriended Count Carl Gustaf Tessin (1695–1770)— Swedish ambassador, art collector, and member of the famous family of architects, who let him stay in his palace.
+In addition to his many portraits of French and Swedish aristocracy, he is known for his paintings of colleagues, French Rococo artists Charles-Joseph Natoire (1700–1777) and François Boucher (1703–1770).

 In 1741, Lundberg was elected a member of the Royal Academy of Painting and Sculpture (Académie royale de peinture et de sculpture).
-But his popularity started to wane soon after, a result of new pastelists representing a more realistic style than his.
-During 1745 he traveled through Spain and Portugal, stopping in Madrid to paint Louis XV's daughter Louise-Élisabeth, who was married to Philip, the son of King Philip V.
+But his popularity started to wane soon after, as a result of new pastelists representing a more realistic style than his.
+During 1745, he traveled through Spain and Portugal, stopping in Madrid to paint Louis XV's daughter, Louise-Élisabeth, who was married to Philip, the son of King Philip V.